 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-Physical progress of 2 ICB contracts is on track.
+Physical progress of 2 ICB contracts is on track with 79 to 89% physical progress.

 |Environmental Aspects||The DOR Project Directorate have an environmental focal person to coordinate and oversee proper implementation of environment safeguards in the project.
 Technical support is being provided by the Geo-Environment and Social Unit (GESU) that is responsible for implementing and monitoring social and environment safeguards for all DOR projects.
 GESU has received capacity building assistance from various international agencies including the ADB and hence, is well experienced.
 The Construction Supervisions Consultant's team will include an Environmental Expert that will supervise and guide proper implementation of the EMP by the contractor.
 Biodiversity enhancement activities for the EWH Koshi (Chatara) Bridge EWH will be implemented by a local NGO in close collaboration with the local Forestry department, and the Department of National Parks and Wildlife Conservation.
 A training and coordination workshop will be conducted before project implementation to clarify roles and responsibilities of all project stakeholders.
 Semi-annual environmental monitoring reports for all the project roads will be prepared for disclosure on the ADB website in compliance with the ADB SPS 2009.|